 \subsection{Organization}

 The rest of this paper is organized as follows.
 In Section~\ref{sec:setup}, we introduce formally the estimation problem at hand.
-Section~\ref{sec:main-results} contains full statements and discussions of our main results.
-Proofs are postponed to Section~\ref{sec:proofs}, and Section~\ref{sec:discussion} contains some concluding remarks.
-Some of our results on adaptation in the special cases $d = 2, 3$ are postponed to Appendix~\ref{app:adapt}, and Appendix~\ref{app:iso} collects some properties of the vanilla isotonic regression estimator that may be of independent interest.
+Section~\ref{sec:main-results} contains full statements and discussions of our main results, and Section~\ref{sec:discussion} contains some concluding remarks.
+Proofs of the main results are in Section~\ref{sec:proofs}.
+The appendices also contain results that may be of independent interest.
+In particular, some of our results on adaptation in the special cases $d = 2, 3$ are postponed to Appendix~\ref{app:adapt}, and Appendix~\ref{app:iso} collects some properties of the vanilla isotonic regression estimator.